 It has been known for quite a while that the second most popular cannabinoid found in marijuana has an extraordinary impact on an entire plethora of psychological and medical conditions.

-Cannabidiol, or in short CBD, is a non-psychoactive chemical compound found in all varieties of the marijuana plant, and unlike its mischievous cousin THC (or tetrahydrocannabinol), it doesn’t create any mind altering or hallucinogenic states of mind.
+Cannabidiol, or in short CBD, is a non-psychoactive chemical compound found in all varieties of the cannabis plant, and unlike its mischievous cousin THC (or tetrahydrocannabinol), it doesn’t create any mind altering or hallucinogenic states of mind.

-The way all cannabinoids work is they stimulate the endocannabinoid system (a system that all mammals have, including us humans), which is a physiological system that’s in charge of keeping the body in perfect balance (sciency word is homeostasis), on a microscopic cellular level.
+The way all cannabinoids work is they stimulate the endocannabinoid system (a system that all mammals have, including us humans), which is a physiological system that’s in charge of keeping the body in perfect balance (sciency word is homeostasis), on a microscopic, cellular level.

 The endocannabinoid system can be stimulated by three different kinds of cannabinoids, and those are endocannabinoids, which are made solely in our body, phytocannabinoids which are found in cannabis, and synthetic cannabinoids, who are lab-made.

 So the ECS (endocannabinoid system) is affected by the active cannabinoid compounds found in pot, and CBD (which is the second most prominent cannabinoid in the marijuana plant) is responsible for causing relaxation, reduction of anxiety, battling inflammation, destroying bacteria, lessening the symptoms of pain and nausea, and plenty more.

 Using strains that are potent in both CBD and THC can have some astonishing effects on one’s health, because of the so-called entourage effect, where the two cannabinoids boost each other’s strengths.

 Firstly, CBD hinders the breakdown of THC molecules within the liver, which extends the duration of the positive effects of THC.